Five-round mock draft: Saints trade up for Baker Mayfield

 PROJECTED TRADE WITH PANTHERS.
 Jackson's skill set would fit perfectly in Seattle's defense, and the departure of Richard Sherman makes bolstering the position a need.

-Sweat would be an excellent young player to learn from and perhaps take over for Derrick Morgan or Brian Orakpo, as both are due to become free agents after the 2018 season.
+Sweat could learn from (and perhaps take over for) Derrick Morgan and/or Brian Orakpo, as both are due to become free agents after the 2018 season.

 PROJECTED TRADE WITH SAINTS.
 The Bears take advantage of New Orleans' aggressive move for a young quarterback.
-Since Quenton Nelson was off the board when it was their time to pick, why not move down and allow O-line coach Harry Hiestand, who held the same position with Notre Dame last season, to work with a different former Fighting Irish O-lineman?
+Quenton Nelson's off the board when it's their time to pick at No. 8, so they move down and allow O-line coach Harry Hiestand, who held the same position with Notre Dame last season, to work with a different former Fighting Irish OL.

 PROJECTED TRADE WITH JAGUARS.
 Cleveland trades up to land a player who will be charged with replacing Joe Thomas, giving up a fourth-round pick to move up a few spots.